HappyOcean/Full_Body_Photogrammetry/README.md

 88 images - 8MP(3280 x 2464), 478MB in total.
 Camera : Raspberry Pi Camera Module v2

-model : Yukihiro Iwayama  Twitter: @HappyOcean
+model : Yukihiro Iwayama,  Twitter: @HappyOcean

-Free to use, give credit to : Yukihiro Iwayama
+Free to download and use, give credit to Yukihiro Iwayama

 one of the Reconstruction results is here.

 Direct from RealityCapture.
 No modification in other 3D software.

+You can use 3DF Zephyr, Metashape, meshroom and so on.

 # RealityCapture Worlflow / Setting (overview of one example)
 Import